revaturelabs/interviewquestions/Java/OOP/Interfaces.md

   <summary>Explanation</summary>

-> Interfaces contain abstract methods, Which means only method declarations are present but not implementation, so there is no purpose of an Object, But one can create an Object for a class that implements Interface and reference it to the Interface.
+> Interfaces contain abstract methods, Which means only method declarations are present but not implementation.so,there is no purpose of an Object, But one can create an Object for a class that implements Interface and reference it to the Interface.

   </details>
 </details>